hiphops-io/hiphops-io.github.io/docs/concepts.md

 A release can be created in reaction to any push event (including the push event raised when you merge in a PR).

 Releases automatically detect the changes contained within them and make this information available via the Hiphops UI.
-This means you can see at a glance what work a release contains.
+This means you can see at a glance which changes a release contains.

 In order to properly gather the *new* changes in a release, we require the push to be to a branch that represents your current state.
 This allows us to create a delta from the comparison.